1. Start page

 In this menu you can change the password, log out of the Checkmk interface and personalise your profile.

-An overview of the personal settings can be found in chapter on the User menu.
+An overview of the available personal settings can be found in the chapter on the User menu.

 In the Help menu you will find the edition and version of Checkmk currently in use and some entries with which you can call up documentation and information — inside Checkmk or outside.
 Among other things, you can also open this User guide.
 If there are incompatible changes after an Update, you will see the number in the Help menu icon.
 In the Help menu itself, a link in red background colour is then displayed with which you can open the list of Werks of these incompatible changes.
 There are Help menu items for calling up version-specific information, including opening the release notes.

 The navigation bar is completed at the very bottom by Sidebar (which allows you to hide or show the sidebar by simply clicking on it) and at the very top by the Checkmk logo.
 Clicking on the logo always takes you back to the default dashboard displayed on the main page.